 What would be a more responsible approach?
 I’m not entirely sure I would ask sociologists, particularly those ontologically unsophisticated.
-But they would, by their profession, be able to document what actually exists, and these sociologists do that.
+But they would, by their profession, be able to document what actually exists, and these sociologists do that, in part.
 But as to policy recommendations, they put their pants on one leg at a time.
 They may have no clue.

 What drives this paper is a different question that arises out of the sociological perspective: What is the outside world to do with the new view?